So You’ve Got a Wart…

 Another option is visiting a dermatologist, who can administer more aggressive removal methods such as freezing the wart off with liquid nitrogen, burning it away with an electrical charge, or cutting it out with surgical tools.
 These treatments may not be covered by medical insurance, so find out ahead of time whether you’ll be paying out of pocket.

 Particularly obstinate warts might respond better to immunotherapies, which aim to give the body’s natural defences the boost they need to suppress the virus.
 For instance, a chemical such as diphencyprone might be applied to the affected area to trigger a mild reaction and kick the immune system into gear.
-(Not all skin products are good for you, however.
-Here are nine beauty items dermatologists wish you’d stop wasting money on.)
+(Try these natural ways to boost your immune system, as well.)

 Until removal is complete, it’s best to practise “wart etiquette” to avoid passing on your infection.
 Plantar warts, which mostly affect the soles of the feet, are caused by viral strains that thrive and spread in wet environments; therefore, wear flip-flops or cover your warts with waterproof tape in locker rooms and public pools, as well as the shower.